 Palin delivered the keynote address to the first Tea Party Convention in Nashville, Tennessee, on February 26 2010.
 This was a speech she considered important enough to reprint in full as the afterword to the paperback edition of Going Rogue.
 Written down as it was delivered the text is disordered, random, rambling.
 It lacks the structure and precision of the speech she made at the 2008 Republican Convention in Minnesota, a sophisticated combination of partisan attack and statement of principle that thrilled the Republican grassroots.
 From the perspective of the GOP establishment this remained the high point of her professional political career, but she was probably correct to judge that the Nashville address was more consequential for the conservative movement as a whole.
 This was the speech that connected her own story to the Tea Party and in making this connection she was summarising the movement’s key themes and defining it on the national stage at an early point of development.
 Palin described the Tea Party as “a ground-up call to action that is forcing both parties to change the way they’re doing business,” (22) as she had done in Alaska.
 Her own priorities were all there: the Constitution, the Tenth Amendment, “a pro-market agenda”, “lower taxes, smaller government, transparency, energy independence and strong national security” (23).
 The heroes were Washington, Lincoln, Reagan (Palin held her own candle for Calvin Coolidge), but the enemies were even more clearly identified: the “politicos”, “Beltway professionals”, the federal government, “big government and big business”, the mainstream media and the “elites”.
-Palin understood exactly what was happening, and was not afraid to call it out and lead it: “America is ready for another revolution,” she told the Tea Party, “and you are part of this” (24).
+Palin understood exactly what was happening, and was not afraid to call it: “America is ready for another revolution,” she told the Tea Party, “and you are part of this” (24).

 Palin grasped the fact that the Tea Party was a heterogeneous social movement and not an organised political party, and so she had no illusions about personally leading it.
 Nevertheless, however dispersed and chaotic the movement was, it shared underlying political principles rooted in the founding texts of the republic.
 For this reason, the best book on the phenomenon was not a social history, but a slim volume of legal theory written by a teacher of constitutional law.
 The value of Elizabeth Price Foley’s The Tea Party: Three Principles is that it avoided partisan rhetoric and analysed the Tea Party on its own terms.
 As Foley wrote (in 2012, when it was still in existence), “there’s no Tea party, but there is a Tea Party movement” (25).
-What made the movement cohere was not a central leader or an organizing committee, but three central principles: limited government, a defence of U.S. sovereignty, and constitutional originalism.
-The movement that emerged was not solely aligned to the Republican party at this early stage, although the GOP assiduously courted its votes in order to win back control of the House of Representatives in the 2010 midterm elections, a decision which decisively changed the power dynamic between the party establishment and grassroots activists.
+What made the movement cohere was not a central leader or an organizing committee, but three essential principles: limited government, a defence of U.S. sovereignty, and constitutional originalism.
+The movement that emerged was not solely aligned to the Republican party at this early stage, although the GOP assiduously courted its votes in order to win back control of the House of Representatives in the 2010 midterm elections, a decision which fundamentally changed the power dynamic between the party establishment and grassroots activists.
 What Palin noticed, when she embarked on her Tea Party Express tour in 2009, was an intense focus on the founding texts of the republic:

 the thing that gets the most enthusiastic response — the words that get people on their feet and cheering — is when I talk about America’s founding ideas and documents.
 Just one mention of the Constitution and audiences go wild with appreciation for our Charter of Liberty.
 (26)